softmaterialslab/nanoconfinement-md/docs/nanohub_deployment.md

 ---
-title: "Deploying Tools to NanoHUB"
+title: "Deploying Apps on NanoHUB"
 keywords: NanoBio, NCN, NanoHUB
 topnav: topnav
 hide_sidebar: true
-summary: This is a quick cheat sheet based on recent experiences and is by no means a substitute to any of NanoHUB documentations.
+summary: This is a quick cheat sheet based on recent experiences and is by no means a substitute to any of nanoHUB documentations.
 Use this for quick reference but refer to official documentation for detailed guidance.
 ---

-NanoHUB facilitates multiple options to enable user interactivity with the tools.
-The following steps are particularly tuned for NSF funded NCN nodes to deploy tools to NanoHUB Cyber Platform.
+nanoHUB facilitates multiple options to enable user interactivity with the simulation tools (apps).
+The following steps are particularly tuned for NSF-funded NCN nodes to deploy tools to nanoHUB Cyber Platform.
 The steps outlined illustrate one particular approach.
 These may or may not apply to your use case.
-Contact NanoHUB support for appropriateness of these instructions to your use case.
+Contact nanoHUB support for appropriate instructions to your use case.

-## Set up workspace
+## Set up Workspace
-* You need to create “affiliated institution” accounts and use your university credentials to sign in to NanoHUB account.
+* You need to create “affiliated institution” accounts and use your university credentials to sign in to your nanoHUB account.
 * Tool developers can then submit a ticket to request workspace (Linux desktop in a browser) access using the HELP button at the top of any nanoHUB page.

-## Convert the project Directory Structure
+## Change the Project Directory Structure
 *  You should convert your project to the following directory structure.

 ### A typical top-level directory layout